osrf/gazebo_tutorials/build_world/tutorial.md

 [[file:files/empty_rts.png|640px]]

 ## Translation
-The translate tools allows you to move the object along the x, y, and z axes.
-Select this tool now and click on the object you want to move.
+The translate tool allows you to move the object along the x, y, and z axes.
+Select this tool now (or click `t`) and click on the object you want to move.
 A three axes visual marker will appear over the object, which allows you to move the object in x, y, and z directions.

-You can also just click on the object itself and drag it to move on the x-y plane.
-You may control which axis the object moves along by pressing and holding the x, y, or z key while dragging the object.
+* You can also just click on the object itself and drag it to move on the x-y plane.
+You may control which axis the object moves along by pressing and holding the `x`, `y`, or `z` key while dragging the object.

+* You can hold the `Ctrl` key to snap the movement to a 1 meter grid.

+* If the object is not aligned with the world (for example after you use the rotate tool explained next), you can hold the `Shift` key so the visual markers show up aligned with the world, and you can translate in world coordinates.

 Try moving the objects around now into a different configuration.

 ## Rotation
 The rotate tool allows you to orient a model around the x, y, and z axes.
-Select this tool now and click on the object you want to move.
+Select this tool now (or click `r`) and click on the object you want to move.
 Three ring-shaped visual marker will appear over the object, which allows you to rotate the object around the x, y, and z axes.

+* You can also just click on the object itself and hold the `x`, `y`, or `z` keys while dragging it to constrain the motion to one of these axes.

+* You can hold the `Ctrl` key to snap the movement to 45 degree increments.

+* If the object is not aligned with the world, you can hold the `Shift` key so the visual markers show up aligned with the world, and you can rotate about the world axes.

 Try rotating the objects into a different configuration.

 ## Scale
 The scale tool allows you to resize a model in the x, y, and z directions.
 Currently the scale tool only works with simple shapes, i.e. box, cylinder and sphere.
-Select this tool now and click on a simple shape.
+Select this tool now (or click `s`) and click on a simple shape.
 A three axes visual marker will appear over the object, which allows you to scale the x, y, and z dimensions of the object.

+* You can also just click on the object itself and hold the `x`, `y`, or `z` keys while dragging it to constrain the scaling to one of these axes.

+* You can hold the `Ctrl` key to scale in 1 meter increments.

 Try scaling the simple shapes into different sizes.

 # Delete Models

-Model may also be deleted by selecting them and the hitting the `Delete` key, or by right-clicking on a model and selecting `Delete`.
+Models may also be deleted by selecting them and the hitting the `Delete` key, or by right-clicking on a model and selecting `Delete`.

 Try deleting a few models.